MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-reset.md

 **Applies to: Windows 10, version 1809 or later**

-When performing a remote Windows Autopilot Reset, an MDM service such a Microsoft Intune can be used to start the reset process, avoiding the need for IT staff or other administrators to visit each machine to start the process.
+When using remote Windows Autopilot Reset, you can use an MDM service such a Microsoft Intune to start the reset process.
+Resetting in this way avoids the need for IT staff to visit each machine to start the process.

 To enable a device for a remote Windows Autopilot Reset, the device must be MDM managed and joined to Azure AD.
 This feature isn't supported on devices that were enrolled using [Autopilot self deploying mode](self-deploying.md).